Pop Culture Madness!

 President Hoover asked every American to turn off their lights for 1 minute in October 1931, as a tribute to Thomas Edison and his recent death.

-95 people were reported starved in New York City in 1931, with countless others made seriously ill because of malnutrition.
-The situation prompted citizens of the Cameroon to collect $3.77 and send it to New York to aid "the starving."
+Ninety-five people were reported starved in New York City in 1931, with countless others made seriously ill because of malnutrition.
+The situation prompted citizens of Cameroon to collect $3.77 and send it to New York to aid “the starving.”

-The largest number of fatalities ever in a production of a film occurred during the shooting of the 1931 film Viking.
+The largest fatalities ever in a film production occurred during the shooting of the 1931 film Viking.
 Twenty-eight people died, including the director and cinematographer, when a ship they were shooting from exploded in the ice off the coast of Newfoundland.

-Adolph Hitler had a romantic relationship with his niece, who commited suicide in 1931 with the same pistol that he used to end his own life in 1945.
+Adolph Hitler had a romantic relationship with his niece, who committed suicide in 1931, which was said to have been the same pistol he used to end his life in 1945.

 Firsts and the Biggest Christmas Gifts